Pandademic/cello/README.md

 # Install
 - - -

-download the latest zip form the Releases tab
+download the latest zip from the Releases tab

 # Usage